Norwegian Consumer Council: Structure

 The Consumer Council has its own board of directors and statutes laid down by the Ministry of Children and Equality and is chaired by Director Inger Lise Blyverket.

-The Consumer Council employs about 140 people, who work at the headquarters in Oslo and at the offices in Tromsø/Svalbard, Stavanger and Skien, organised into four departments: communication and digital services, consumer policy, dispute resolution, and staff.
+Approximately 80 people work at the Consumer Council's office in Oslo.

 The Consumer Council helps put consumer questions on the agenda and promote consumers' interests by influencing authorities, organisations, and businesses; educating consumers through information, advice, and guidance; and helping individual consumers.

 Consumer policy

 The Consumer policy department runs the Consumer Council's work to influence governmental and business life in a consumer-friendly direction through dialogue, impact work and publications.
 The policy work is aimed at areas that have a high economic impact for consumers, where consumer satisfaction is low, and potentially could to affect all sectors.

 In some cases, existing regulations are not enough, and the Consumer Council is therefore working politically to strengthen legal consumer protection.
 In other cases, the work is about affecting the competitive situation and how markets operate.

 The Consumer Council also has an extensive international cooperation with sister organizations in Europe, and especially with the umbrella organization in Brussels; BEUC.

-The priority policy areas of the Consumer Council are Housing, Digital services, Finance, Commerce, and Public services.
+The priority policy areas of the Consumer Council are sustainability, digital services, and economic exclusion.

 Assisting consumers

-Each year, 80 000 consumers directly contact the Norwegian Consumer Council for assistance.
+Each year, 50 000 consumers directly contact the Norwegian Consumer Council for assistance.

-The Consumer Council also offers free legal dispute resolution between consumers and business, and helps resolving about 10 000 formal disputes every year.

-The dispute resolution offices are located in Skien, Stavanger and Tromsø.
-In addition, four employees work at Svalbard, as part of the Tromsø office.